-With a month to spare before had to see his surgeon, he decided to cycle some of the Eurovelo routes, namely Eurovelo 6 and 15.
+With a month to spare before seeing his surgeon, he decided to cycle some of the Eurovelo routes, namely Eurovelo 6 and 15.

-Eurovelo 6 started at the Atlantic in France, or ended depending on which direction you were going!
-And finished at the Black sea in Romania, Garry wasn’t going to cycle the full length as much as he would have liked to, he didn’t have the time!
+Eurovelo 6 started at the Atlantic in France or ended depending on your direction!
+And finished at the Black sea in Romania, Garry wasn’t going to cycle the entire length as much as he would have liked to.
+He didn’t have the time!
 Garry intended to start at the Atlantic and cycle as far as Mulhouse.
-There he would then pick up Eurovelo 15 and follow that route to Holland.
+Then he would then pick up Eurovelo 15 and follow that route to Holland.

-After many tests and visits to the doctors, Garry was given the all-clear and could return to France, although a month had passed and it was now October!
-As well as being given a clean bill of health, Garry was also given a date for his hip surgery.
-The operation was scheduled for the 5th November which gave Garry just enough time to complete this tour!
+After many tests and visits to the doctors, Garry was given the all-clear and could return to France, although a month had passed, and it was now October!
+As well as being given a clean bill of health.
+Garry was also given a date for his hip surgery.
+The operation was scheduled for the 5th of November, giving Garry just enough time to complete this tour!

-Catching a ferry to St Malo, Garry immediately set about riding back to Angers, where he had ended the tour last month.
+Catching a ferry to St Malo, Garry immediately set about cycling back to Angers, where he had ended the tour last month.
 In Angers, Garry rejoined Eurovelo 6 and the Loire valley.

 Garry made it to Mulhouse and went on a brief detour to Switzerland!
 A very short tour, indeed, he was only there for a few hours!

-Germany came and went, and Garry was now in Holland, leaving the EV15 and The Rhine, Garry found his own route to Rotterdam, following some of the thousands of cycle routes, they have in Holland.
+Germany came and went, and Garry was now in Holland, leaving the EV15 and The Rhine.
+Garry found his own route to Rotterdam, following some of the thousands of cycle routes in Holland.

-From Rotterdam, it was a short ride to the Hook of Holland and a ferry which would take Garry back to England.
+From Rotterdam, it was a short ride to the Hook of Holland and a ferry that would take Garry back to England.

 This was the longest tour that Garry had completed in three years!
 And he was now feeling fully fit, ready for surgery!